 Step 2: Download a Training Plan

-Even if you’re the type of person who goes with the flow and wings it, I don’t recommend training for a race without a plan.
+Even if you’re the type of person who goes with the flow and wings it, I don’t recommend training for a race without a training plan.

 Here are 3 reasons why.